mintty/mintty/wiki/Tips.md

 encoding, will see it properly converted.

+## Multi-monitor support ##

+Mintty supports multiple monitors with two features:

+A mintty window can be placed on a specific monitor with the command-line option `-p @N` where N is the number of the monitor.

+A new mintty window cloned with Alt+F2 can be placed on a selected monitor while F2 is being held; press cursor and other keys on the numeric keypad to navigate the monitor grid to the desired target monitor, then release F2.

+Note also the generic Windows hotkeys to move the current window to the left or right neighbour monitor: Win+Shift+cursor-left/right.

 ## Running mintty stand-alone ##

 To install mintty outside a cygwin environment, follow a few rules: